marymih/test-task-reviews/README.md

 # View Reviews App

-Second test task for a frontend developer as part of the Hexlet and Habr Carreer challenge.
+Second test task for a frontend developer as part of the Hexlet and Habr Career challenge.

 ## Description
 A single-page application that displays a list of reviews for a company.
 Users can filter and sort the reviews.

+## Key Features

+- **React:**
+  Uses functional components with hooks.
+- **State Management:**
+  Uses **Redux and redux-saga** for efficient state management for handling reviews, filtering, and sorting.
+- **Frontend logic:**
+  All filtering and sorting operations are handled client-side.

 ## Functionality